somerville-neighborhood-council/somervilleneighborhoodcouncil.org/candidates.md

 ---
 ## Candidates

-The Union Square Neighborhood Council will have a board of 15 members, for a term of one year, to be elected over the course of two days of voting: December 2nd, and December 6th, 2017.
+~~The Union Square Neighborhood Council will have a board of 15 members, for a term of one year, to be elected over the course of two days of voting: December 2nd, and December 6th, 2017.~~

+The election is over, but just for reference, here are all the candidates who ran.

 ## Candidate Names, Eligibilities, and Statements